-- (1) Account balances which remain unpaid after 30 days after the due date shall attract interest irrespective of the reason for non-payment.
-The interest rate shall be the Prime Bank interest rate plus 1%. - (2) The following categories of arrear debt shall not attract interest on arrears: - - (a) Indigent debt - (b) Closed accounts - (c) Deceased estates - (d) Insolvent estates - (e) Debtors under administration (administration portion only) - (3) Interest on arrear debt shall be calculated for each month for which such payment remains unpaid and part of a month shall be deemed to be a month. - (4) Interest shall be charged on any outstanding amounts in respect of which an agreement had been concluded for the payment by way of installment thereof.
+- (1) Account balances which remain unpaid after 30 days after the due date shall attract interest including debt on deceased estates irrespective of the reason for non-payment.
+The interest rate shall be the Prime Bank interest rate plus 1% as at July of every financial and shall be fixed over the entire financial year.
+The rate shall be benchmarked with the South African Reserve Bank in July every year. - (2) The following categories of arrear debt shall not attract interest on arrears: - - (a) Indigent debt - (b) Closed accounts - (c) Insolvent estates - (d) Debtors under administration (administration portion only) - (3) Interest on arrear debt shall be calculated for each month for which such payment remains unpaid and part of a month shall be deemed to be a month. - (4) Interest shall be charged on any outstanding amounts in respect of which an agreement had been concluded for the payment by way of installment thereof.

-13. ENQUIRIES AND APPEALS
+12. ENQUIRIES AND APPEALS